purveshsune/my_terraweek_challenge/outro.md

 ---
 ## Acknowledgment
 To ensure proper documentation and formatting throughout this challenge, I utilized ChatGPT to streamline and refine the content.
 This tool proved invaluable in organizing and presenting the information clearly and effectively.
-A big thanks to AI for enhancing this learning experience! 🤖✍️

 ---